 If changes are made, these should be fully explained and justified.
 When using such test equipment and conditions, the MHRA permits 10 puffs/inhalations to be considered as one dose.
 For doses which are outside the European or British Pharmacopoeia limits it may be helpful to determine whether these could be considered to be priming doses (at beginning of product/cartridge use) or tailing doses (at end of product/cartridge use).
 If this were to be the case, and if appropriately justified, it may be possible to address this non-consistent dose delivery by appropriate wording in the product information.

 General guidance on pharmaceutical development studies is given in ICH guideline Q8 (R2) on pharmaceutical development (EMA/CHMP/167068/2004) and CHMP note for guidance on development pharmaceutics (CPMP/QWP/155/96).

-The vaporisation products of the electronic cigarette should be studied.
-The potential transformation of the formulation on thermal decomposition, and the potential for the heating element and associated components (including adhesives and solder) to shed metallic and other particles on heating, warrant investigation.
+- The vaporisation products of the e-cigarette should be studied.
+Potential changes of the formulation on thermal decomposition, and the potential for the heating element and associated components (including adhesives and solder) to shed metallic and other particles on heating, should be investigated.